What will the Review process look like?

 How do I express an interest in this project and what happens next?

-If this project sounds like something you are keen to participate in, please complete the application form below.
-We will be in touch with shortlisted parents/carers for an informal conversation before selecting the five members who will form part of the Oversight Group.
+If you hold an expertise in one of the above areas and this project sounds like something you are keen to participate in, please complete the expression of interest at the bottom of this page.
+We will be in touch with shortlisted healthcare professionals for an informal conversation before selecting the expert(s) that will support us with each of the thematic areas.